Hari-Nagarajan/fairgame/README.md

                       USE THIS OPTION AT YOUR OWN RISK!!!
                       NOTE: There is no functionality to choose payment option, so bot may still fail during checkout

+  --amazon_config     Pass in a Amazon config file - by default looks for
+                        'config/amazon_config.json'.

+  --instance_name     Name for this instance of Fairgame.

   --help              Show this message and exit.